 (e) support and promote the development and implementation of European standards, guidelines, reports, templates and code of conducts as provided for in this Regulation, as well as the identification of emerging issues, with regard to matters covered by this Regulation.

 2. Digital Services Coordinators and other national competent authorities that do not follow the opinions, requests or recommendations addressed to them adopted by the Board shall provide the reasons for this choice when reporting pursuant to this Regulation or when adopting their relevant decisions, as appropriate.

+3. The Board shall organise at least once a year:

+(a) a public consultation on its performance and draw up a publicly available report within 3 months after the deadline of the public consultation;

+(b) a stakeholder meeting, involving at least consumer and business representatives, NGOs and academics, where it will report on its activities and discuss improvements of its work based on the public consultation;

+(c) involve the stakeholders mentioned in paragraph 3b in any drafting of European standards, guidelines, reports, templates and code of conducts and identification of emerging issues.

 Section 3 Supervision, investigation, enforcement and monitoring in respect of very large online platforms